S1lvr/pYtera/README.md

 ```python
 atera.get_agents(page=5)
 ```
-all functions have docstrings so supported IDEs like Code and PyCharm can give documentation on how to use them.
+all functions have docstrings so supported IDEs like VSCode and PyCharm can give documentation on how to use them.

 Due to how the API works, agents are returned as a dict